PROTONIX DELAYED-RELEASE- pantoprazole sodium tablet, delayed release

-PROTONIX Delayed-Release Tablets should be swallowed whole, with or without food in the stomach.
-If patients are unable to swallow a 40 mg tablet, two 20 mg tablets may be taken.
-Concomitant administration of antacids does not affect the absorption of PROTONIX Delayed‑Release Tablets.
+Swallow PROTONIX Delayed-Release Tablets whole, with or without food in the stomach.
+For patients unable to swallow a 40 mg tablet, two 20 mg tablets may be taken.
+Concomitant administration of antacids does not affect the absorption of PROTONIX Delayed-Release Tablets.

-PROTONIX For Delayed-Release Oral Suspension should only be administered approximately 30 minutes prior to a meal via oral administration in apple juice or applesauce or nasogastric tube in apple juice only.
+Administer PROTONIX For Delayed-Release Oral Suspension approximately 30 minutes prior to a meal via oral administration in apple juice or applesauce or nasogastric tube in apple juice only.
 Because proper pH is necessary for stability, do not administer PROTONIX For Delayed-Release Oral Suspension in liquids other than apple juice, or foods other than applesauce.

 Published observational studies suggest that PPI therapy like PROTONIX may be associated with an increased risk of Clostridium difficile associated diarrhea, especially in hospitalized patients.
 This diagnosis should be considered for diarrhea that does not improve [see Adverse Reactions (6.2)].